ryglm/camera_bot/README.md

   colcon build --packages-select camera_bot --symlink-install
   ~~~
 - No subscribers on `commands`: ensure `/ugv` namespace is used and controllers are active.

+## To-be-fixed

+- I planned to Dockerize this, but haven't got the time.
+This is top priority to ensure this robot can be reproducible
+- Next then is to fix the SLAM capability.
+- Fix the mesh so the steering bot will look a bit more proper than a slab with wheels.